What Is an Admin Fee? [2026 Renter’s Guide]

 An admin fee typically covers the cost of your background, credit, and rental history checks.
 Landlords incur these during the apartment application process.

-Continue for an in-depth guide on admin fees.
-We'll explore how much you can expect to pay and how they differ from security deposits and move-in fees, ending on a helpful list of other standard rental fees you should have top of mind while preparing for your move.
+In this guide, we’ll explore how much you can expect to pay and how they differ from security deposits and move-in fees, and end with a helpful list of other standard rental fees you should have top of mind while preparing for your move.

 Admin Fees Explained